mtimofiiv/blog.fiiv.io/_posts/2017-03-16-the-dutch-have-voted.markdown

   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-To Turkish people in the Netherlands, whether they were for evet or hayir, must have been alienating and humiliating.
+To Turkish people in the Netherlands, whether they were for _evet_ or _hayir_, must have been alienating and humiliating.
 As I walked past Mercatorplein on the following afternoon, a tidy little park plaza in the neighbourhood where I live with a high population of Moroccan and Turk expatriates, a group of young school girls were crossing the street protesting with Turkish flags, with cars riding by giving reassuring honks of support.

 Of the xenophobic voters who hovered their needle between Rutte’s VVD and Wilders’s PVV, Rutte’s riposte of the Turkish government’s attempt to rally in Rotterdam may have swayed those establishment right wing voters back to him in the short term, but the full implications of the incident have not yet fully been felt.